slead/slead.github.io/Goodman-leasing-mockup/readme.md

 #### Fetching the drivetime polygon and statistics for the ArcGIS map

-There is a layer holding the drivetime polygons and associated population/spending statistics.
-This layer is currently protected by a token, but will need to be made publicly accessible.
+There is a layer holding the drivetime polygons and associated population/spending statistics:

 `let enrichUrl = 'https://smartspace.goodman.com/arcgis/rest/services/Hosted/enriched_drivetimes/FeatureServer/0';`

-Using an ArcGIS Server [QueryTask](https://developers.arcgis.com/javascript/latest/api-reference/esri-tasks-QueryTask.html) the applicable polygon is fetched basd on the `propertyid`.
+Using an ArcGIS Server [QueryTask](https://developers.arcgis.com/javascript/latest/api-reference/esri-tasks-QueryTask.html) the applicable polygon is fetched based on the `propertyid` - an addition query for `status = 'ok'` rejects any problematic features.
 This polygon contains the shape plus attributes required to populate the demographic charts.

 ```
 let queryTask = new QueryTask({url: enrichUrl});

 let query = new Query({
-    where: "propertyid = '" + propertyid + "'",
+    where: "propertyid = '" + propertyid + "' and status = 'ok'",
     returnGeometry: true,
     outFields: "*"
 });